ibra-kdbra/Journey_FullStack/README.md

 ## 🎯 Repository Overview

-Full-stack development is like having the Swiss Army knife of web development—it means you're equipped to handle both the **front-end (user interface)** and the **back-end (server, databases, logic)** of an application.
+Full-stack development is like having the Swiss Army knife of web development; it means you're equipped to handle both the **front-end (user interface)** and the **back-end (server, databases, logic)** of an application.
 This repository serves as both a personal learning archive and a practical resource for developers at different stages of their journey.

 ---